SM Spirituality Media

 Definition

-The Japanese transmission of Chinese Chán — itself the meditation school of Mahāyāna Buddhism that arrived in China in the 6th century CE (traditionally with Bodhidharma) and reached Japan in the 12th.
-Distinguished by its emphasis on direct pointing to the nature of mind, its scepticism of conceptual elaboration, and its use of zazen (seated meditation) and kōan contemplation as primary methods.
+The Japanese transmission of Chinese Chán, the meditation school of Mahāyāna Buddhism§.
+Chán arrived in China in the 6th century CE, traditionally with Bodhidharma§, and reached Japan in the 12th.
+Zen points directly at the nature of mind, distrusts conceptual elaboration, and uses zazen (seated meditation) and kōan contemplation as its primary methods.

 written by editorial · revised continuously